flippant/parse/README.md

 # parse
 An FFXI Parser Addon for Windower.
-This addon parses both offensive and defensive data, as well as storing WS, JAs, and spells independently so that you can have more accurate data.
+This addon parses both offensive and defensive data, stores WS/JAs/spells separately, and provides the ability to export/import data.

 ### Commands